Individual Limited Lines Credit

-IMPORTANT NOTICE: Vermont Limited Lines Producer licenses expire on a common expiration date of March 31 of Odd years.
-If you apply for a license now, you will pay the initial license and application fee for a license that expires on March 31, 2015.
+IMPORTANT NOTICE: Limited Lines licenses expire on a common expiration date of March 31 of ODD years.
+If you apply for a license now, you will pay the initial license and application fee for a license that expires on March 31, 2017.
 You will also receive an invoice for the license renewal fee prior to the expiration date of that license.
-All applications received at the Insurance Department AFTER March 1st, 2015 will not be issued effective until April 1st, 2015, unless a specific request is made.
+All applications received at the Insurance Department AFTER February 24th, 2017 will not be issued effective until April 1st, 2017, unless a specific request is made.

 Information about licensing requirements, how to apply for a license and FAQs.